-What the maximum of this development (if

-attainable) would be may be gauged from the following computation recently made by the Manchester Guardian.
+What the maximum of this development (if attainable) would be may be gauged from the following computation recently made by the Manchester Guardian.
 "The Nazis," that newspaper says, "have not indeed revealed how big the reserve is going to be.
+If

-If one generously assumes that it covers the whole of the Lublin vojvodship it will have an area of 13,000 (?) square miles.
+According to the latest information, the Nazis have ceased to use the Lublin ghetto as a dumping ground for Jews, on account of its overwhelming congestion.
+An eye witness report of the inhuman conditions prevalent in Lublin was published in The Contemporary Jewish Record of March-April 1940. one generously assumes that it covers the whole of the Lublin vojvodship it will have an area of 13,000 (?) square miles.
 Its present population is 2,464,600, of whom 259,500 are Jews.
 The Jews will stay, but the other inhabitants will have to leave for the Remainder State, for Germany, or for Russia, according to their nationality.
-In their place it is planned to send 1,500,000 Jews from the Remainder State, 500,000 from the Polish territories annexed by Germany, 180,000 from Germany and the Sudetenland, 65,000 from Austria, and 75,000 from the Protectorate of Bohemia and Moravia.
-In all, this province, already one of the poorest in Poland, would have to support over 3,000,000 people."
+In their place it is planned to send 1,500,000 Jews from the Remainder State, 500,000 from the Polish territories annexed by Germany, 180,-000 from Germany and the Sudetenland, 65,000 from Austria, and 75,000 from the Protectorate of Bohemia and Moravia.
+In all, this province, already one of the poorest in Poland, would have to support over 3,000,-000 people."